exonum/exonum-doc/src/glossary.md

 !!! note
     All terms here are defined with Exonum in mind.
 For example, [*Transaction*](#transaction) describes how transactions work
-    in Exonum; generally speaking, *transaction* may have a lot of other meanings
-    (but they are not covered in this document).
+    in Exonum.
+Generally speaking, *transaction* may have many other meanings, but they are not covered in this document.

 ## Auditor